 Dressing

-- With blender running, slowly drizzle in first olive oil then vegetable oil to form a smooth emulsion.
-Most processors have a little hole in the lid specifically designed to slowly drizzle oil into the mix for proper emulsification.
+2. With blender running, slowly drizzle in first olive oil then vegetable oil to form a smooth emulsion.
+Most food processors have a little hole in the lid specifically designed to slowly drizzle oil into the mix for perfect emulsification.

-- Move to fridge.
-If well chilled a few hours or even a day ahead is fine.
+5. Move to fridge.
+A few hours or even a day ahead is fine.

 Salad

-- Rinse romaine leaves in cold water.
-Soak in a sink a few minutes if they are not already super crisp.
+1. Discard bruised or damaged external leaves then separate and rinse leaves.
+Soaking in chilled water a few minutes can help them be super crisp, but you can't resurrect wilted romaine.
 Blot dry, roll up in paper towels and stage in the fridge about an hour.

-- Add optional meat.
+8. Add optional meat.
 Some prefer it warm, some chilled.
-Either toss in bowl, or arrange on top of plated salad.
+Either toss into the salad, arrange on top of plated salad, or serve on the side if any of your guests prefer no meat.

-- Serve immediately.
-Have a pepper grinder and an ice cold bottle of crisp sweek white wine close at hand.
-A nice German Riesling, Kabinett or Spatlese perhaps.
+11. Serve immediately.
+Have a pepper grinder and a bottle of white wine close at hand.
+A nice chilled German spätlese riesling hits the spot.

 Recipe Notes